tristann21/tristann21.github.io/_pages/Guides/linux 4 dummies.md

 # Things You Should Know
 ***

+## Figure Out How You Use Your Computer

+First, you need to figure out the primary use of your computer.
+Is it for gaming, office/productive work, web browsing, checking emails, or perhaps a combination of these?

+Understanding how you utilize your computer and the roles it fulfills for you is *crucial* in selecting the appropriate Linux distribution for you.

 ## Avoid Corporate Linux Distributions

 Distributions like Ubuntu and Redhat are inherently evil profit incentivized corporations which should be avoided, as they put their business first and user's last much like Microsoft.